What types of Retirement Accounts does Firstrade provide?

 I am 70 years old and still working, am I required to start withdrawing from my IRA?

-The law requires IRA owners to start taking distributions from their account by age 70 1/2.
-Failure to withdraw the required amount will result in a penalty of up to 50% the required withdrawal.
+The new law requires IRA owners to start taking distributions from their account by age 72.
+Failure to withdraw the required amount will result in a penalty of up to 50% of the required withdrawal.
 One solution is to convert the Traditional IRA into a Roth IRA (after paying taxes on income), which is not subject to mandatory withdrawals.

 Am I able to make an IRA contribution via Fed fund wires?